Free weekly demonstrations. Register for a demo

 Stereo Video People Counters

-In recent years, thermal has taken a backseat to stereo-video based sensors as the most accurate people counter technology on the market, consistently boasting 97% or greater accuracy.
+Stereo-video based sensors remain the most accurate people counter technology on the market, consistently boasting 97% or greater accuracy.

 Our technical support team validates accuracy by recording video segments of the sensor’s view.
 They watch through the recording, using a tool to increment entrance and exit counts as they occur.
 This side-by-side comparison validates accuracy and helps our team ensure 97% or greater accuracy is achieved.